Electives are awesome!

 Electives are an important part of our learning.
 They let us meet new people, be exposed to different environments and do a lot which we normally wouldn't.
 Electives take place before your last year of the degree and are usually self-organised.
 Below is information to help you in that process.

 The Faculty and LMS

-Some of the information in the LMS Unit is duplicated here.
+Some of the information on LMS is duplicated here.

 Choosing and Organising an Elective

 An elective can take place in WA, in Australia or overseas.
 Where you go is up to you.
 Many students choose to arrange their own, whilst others use corporate services to do so.

 Choice of hospital usually boils down to: medical interest or travel interest, or hopefully both.